Frost-54/DotnetProfile/README.md

 ```

 You *DO NOT* need to include your local benchmark result in your commit.
 Please delete your local `topic.md` file.
 Benchmarks are run on Github Actions and the `topic.md` is populated automatically.

+Also, benchmarks should be self-contained.
+Prefer copy and paste over creating base classes or shared functions.